Police Blotter: March 31, 2021

 FELONY ARRESTS

-Luis E. Munoz, 35, homeless, was arrested by the Yuba County Sheriff’s Office at 4:40 p.m.
-March 29 on Highway 70 at Feather River Boulevard on suspicion of possessing a controlled substance for sale, transporting or selling a controlled substance, and committing a felony while released on his own recognizance.
-He was booked into Yuba County Jail.
+Christina S. Guzman, 34, of the 1100 block of Losser Avenue, Gridley, was arrested by the Colusa Police Department at 1:32 a.m.
+March 30 on State Route 45 at Princeton Lane on suspicion of manufacturing, importing, sale, supply or possession of metal knuckles, driving without a license and driving with expired vehicle registration tags.
+She was booked into the Colusa County Jail.

-Dontay McConnell, 23, of the 1500 block of Richards Way, Yuba City, was arrested by the Yuba City Police Department at 8:55 p.m.
-March 28 in the 700 block of North Palora Avenue on suspicion of inflicting corporal injury.
-He was booked into Sutter County Jail.
+Stephanie M. Lynch, 35, of the 100 block of Solano Street, Corning, was arrested by the Colusa Police Department at 1:03 p.m.
+March 29 on River Road at Butte Slough Road in Colusa on suspicion of possession of controlled substance paraphernalia, false imperson ation of another and three outstanding warrants.
+She was booked into the Colusa County Jail.

 DUI ARRESTS

-Alexander Santiago, 31, of Aberdeen, Washington, was arrested by the California Highway Patrol at 11:54 p.m.
-March 29 on Highway 99 at Eager Road.
-He was booked into Sutter County Jail.
+Michael J. McPartlan, 26, of Winters, was arrested by the California Highway Patrol at 5:04 p.m.
+March 24 on northbound Interstate 5 just south of the Maxwell rest area.
+He was booked into the Colusa County Jail.

+Caroline M. Marquez, 28, was arrested by the Colusa Police Department at 10:10 p.m.
+March 27 on suspicion of driving under the influence of drugs or alcohol with a blood alcohol level of .08 percent or higher, driving under the influence with a prior DUI, failure to stop at a stop sign and willful harm or injury to a child.
+She was booked into the Colusa County Jail.

-Nicole A. Johnson, 26, of the 16000 block of Willow Glen Road, Brownsville, was arrested by the California Highway Patrol at 2:15 p.m.
-March 29 on Willow Glen Road.
-She was booked into Yuba County Jail.
+Kevin D. Wylie, Jr., 21, of the 1600 block of Mistletoe Lane, Lower Lake, was arrested by the Williams Police Department at 8:10 p.m.
+March 27 on State Route 20 at East Camp Road.
+He was booked into the Colusa County Jail.

-Lorenzo B. Hernandez, 46, of the 1800 block of Park Circle, Marysville, was arrested by the California Highway Patrol at 5:14 a.m.
-March 29 on Highway 70.
-He was booked into Yuba County Jail.
+Hernan E. Rivera-Ocampo, 25, of the 1100 block of First Street, Williams, was arrested by the Williams Police Department at 11:35 p.m.
+March 29 at E and Seventh Streets in Williams.
+He was booked into the Colusa County Jail.